-The lanes shall be marked with buoys or floats.
-The distance between the buoys cannot be more than 25 m.
-4.2.6 The last buoys must be marked from No 1 to 9.
+- 4.2.6 The lanes shall be marked with buoys or floats.
+The distance between the buoys cannot be more than 25 m. - 4.2.7 The last buoys must be marked from No 1 to 9.
 The numbering goes from the left to the right with the number placed on the buoy in such a way as to be clearly visible from the finish tower.
 The numbered buoy is to be on the 9 corresponding competitor's right hand side as he/she passes it and also clearly visible to the competitor/s.
-The buoys should be fixed no closer than 1 meter and no further than 2 meters behind the finish line.
-4.2.7 On the one side of the competition course, there should be enough water area for boats escorting to the start and for rescue boats.
-4.2.8 When there is television coverage of an event, the lane numbering may be in the opposite direction - from right to left, so that the list of competitors and their lanes shown on the television screen match the appearance of the races to be televised.
-4.2.9 4.2.10 Any courses which are non-standard may have different parameters as well, for example: course width, water depth, number of buoys.
-The course can also be river-water or not necessarily straight.
-4.2.10 The 1 kilometer race will be conducted on an open course marked by buoys.
+The buoys should be fixed no closer than 1 meter and no further than 2 meters behind the finish line. - 4.2.8 On the one side of the competition course, there should be enough water area for boats escorting to the start and for rescue boats. - 4.2.9 When there is television coverage of an event, the lane numbering may be in the opposite direction from right to left, so that the list of competitors and their lanes shown on the television screen match the appearance of the races to be televised. - 4.2.10 Any courses which are non-standard may have different parameters as well, for example: course width, water depth, number of buoys.
+The course can also be river-water or not necessarily straight. - 4.2.11 The 1 kilometer race will be conducted on an open course marked by buoys.
 The course shall involve a minimum number of turns, dependent on the space available at the competition venue.
 The finish line will be marked by two large buoys of the same color.
-Kayakers must pass between the two finish line buoys or shall be disqualified.
-4.2.12 Competition course must be approved by the Technical Delegate or any authorized by SOI person at least two days prior to the first day of the training session.
-4.2.13 4.2.14 Divisioning and Finals should be run on the same stretch of water.
-4.2.14.1 4.2.15 4.2.16 4.2.14.2 A designated water area close to the embarkation may be used before the escort procedure starts.
-Additional a dedicated lane beside to the competition course may also be used as a warm up area but only during the escort procedure to the start.
-A designated warm up area on the land may be set up as well.
-2 Swimming Test , 4.3.1 A swimming pool or an open water area of 25m can be used for facilitating the swimming test.
-4.3.2 4.3.3 Division ning Divisioning will be conducted in accordance with the Special Olympics Summer Sports Rules, Article 1-Section I. 4.3.4 The maximum number of athletes per division in kayaking is eight.
-4 4.4.1 Athletes should complete a preliminary and final race for each distance entered.
-Initial classifications for the divisioning events will be based on qualifying times submitted with the athlete's registration.
-5 4.4.2 Divisions for the divisioning events will be based on the qualifying times submitted on the athletes' registration form.
-Divisions for finals will be based on the times athletes receive in their divisioning events.
-Maximu um Effort Rule placed in a lower division will be disqualified from competition.
+Kayakers must pass between the two finish line buoys or shall be disqualified. - 4.2.12 Competition course must be approved by the Technical Delegate or any authorized by SOI person at least two days prior to the first day of the training session. - 4.2.13 Divisioning and Finals should be run on the same stretch of water. - 4.2.14 Warm Up Areas - 4.2.14.1 A designated water area close to the embarkation may be used before the escort procedure starts.
+Additional a dedicated lane beside to the competition course may also be used as a warm up area but only during the escort procedure to the start. - 4.2.14.2 A designated warm up area on the land may be set up as well. - 4.2.15 Swimming Test - 4.2.16 A swimming pool or an open water area of 25m can be used for facilitating the swimming test. - 4.3 Divisioning - 4.3.1 Divisioning will be conducted in accordance with the Special Olympics Summer Sports Rules, Article 1-Section I. - 4.3.2 The maximum number of athletes per division in kayaking is eight. - 4.3.3 Athletes should complete a preliminary and final race for each distance entered.
+Initial classifications for the divisioning events will be based on qualifying times submitted with the athlete's registration. - 4.3.4 Divisions for the divisioning events will be based on the qualifying times submitted on the athletes' registration form.
+Divisions for finals will be based on the times athletes receive in their divisioning events. - 4.4 Maximum Effort Rule - 4.4.1 Athletes must participate honestly and with maximum effort in all divisioning and/or final competition. - 4.4.2 Athletes that are identified as not participating to their full potential with the intent of being placed in a lower division will be disqualified from competition. - 4.5 Practice and Training